kagg886/koog/README.md

 ### Supported targets

-Currently, the framework supports the JVM, JS and WasmJS targets.
+Currently, the framework supports the JVM, JS, WasmJS, Apple, Linux and Windows targets.

 On JVM, JDK 17 or higher is required to use the framework.